microsoft/azure-spring-apps-training/08-build-a-spring-cloud-gateway/README.md

-## 08 - Build a Spring Cloud gateway
+## 08 - Build a Spring Cloud Gateway

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-Build a [Spring Cloud gateway](https://spring.io/projects/spring-cloud-gateway) to route HTTP requests to the correct Spring Boot microservices.
+Build a [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) to route HTTP requests to the correct Spring Boot microservices.

 ---

-# Create a Spring Cloud gateway
+# Create a Spring Cloud Gateway

 The application that we create in this guide is [available here](gateway/).